tLDP/LDP/.github/README.md

 * Fork our repository
 * Update documents and/or correct/extend existing ones in your forked repository
 * Submit a Pull Request (if you do not know how, read for example: https://yangsu.github.io/pull-request-tutorial/)
-* Check if our builder successfully renders your submission - if not, check why and resubmit
+* We will preliminary check your submission and run our builder to verify if it can be published.
-* Check if your document is correctly rendered on https://tldp.org/test/ after builder shows you green light - if not, check why and resubmit
+* One of our admins will make a final review of your work - please be patient as it's not an automatic process.
-* One of our admins will review your work
+* Watch your PR, we will notify in comments if we need your cooperation.
-* Publication on https://tldp.org/ is live :+1:
+* Publication on https://tldp.org/ is live - thanks! :+1: